eddocs/doc/configuration/inputs.md

 If you want the agent to process lines not for New Line("\n") but for a specific line separation rule then you need to define a "line_pattern" regex rule.

+If you collect the docker container standard output logs on a file with "JSON File logging driver" (https://docs.docker.com/config/containers/logging/json-file/)  then you need define and enable docker_mode.

 ```go
   files:
     - path: "/var/log/service_a.log"